jdoleary/Spellmasons/docs/TasksCurrent.md

         - Maybe rename to "burstable"?
     - decoy should look like delapadated version of you
     - decoy should pull agro even if farther away?
-    - bug: Movement spells should "await" finish before going on to cast other spells
     - Flag things visually as modifiers (loch says explode is confusing)
     - casting non-curses like heal or purify on self should show green, not red
     - copy: priest "enemy" is confusing; say "vampires of different faction"